Annie’s Canyon Trail Guide | Solana Beach, CA

 We loved our weekend hiking adventure to Annie’s Canyon, however, we both agreed that it was a bit too crowded for our liking and we would love to go back on a weekday, so we can fully experience the beauty and uniqueness of the slot!
 You can take just the short trail and head straight to the canyon, but we strongly recommend taking the longer route if you have the time and energy, for the chance to explore more of San Elijo Lagoon Ecological Reserve!

 Let me know in the comments below – have you been to Annie’s Canyon?
 Which route did you take?
 If you have not been yet, would that be a spot you would like to visit?
-In the meantime, do not forget to come back next week as the 52 in 52 series continues with another easy family-friendly trail in the San Diego County Area!
+In the meantime, do not forget to come back next week as we continue exploring the San Diego County Area with another easy family-friendly trail!